 About the Fellowship

-Pratt Center for Community Development is pleased to announce its ninth annual Taconic Fellowship.
+Pratt Center for Community Development is pleased to announce its eighth annual Taconic Fellowship.
 The Taconic Fellowship supports Pratt Institute faculty, staff, and students working on community development projects throughout New York City.
 The goals of the Fellowship are to connect Pratt Institute's diverse disciplines to community development initiatives while supporting Pratt’s commitment to collaboration, interdisciplinary projects, and service learning.

 Selected Fellows receive:

 - Up to $12,000 in financial support for their community-serving project

 - Access to specialized training for community development practitioners lead by Pratt Center staff on a variety of topics such as community-centered leadership, effectively navigating partnerships, project management strategies, and more

 - Ongoing project support for the duration of the fellowship

 - Access to a network of emerging and established community development practitioners

 - The opportunity to be published in Pratt Center’s annual Taconic Fellowship publication

 Previous Taconic Fellows have gone on to establish courses at Pratt Institute based on their projects, publish books, and even receive job offers based on their Fellowship projects.